mdhrumil/personal-website/posts/dapp-day-4.md

    - cannot have non-constant/mutable state variables.
    - does not log events.

-Fun story: In my first blockchain interview that I failed miserably, one of the questions was, "What are call, and delegatecall functions in Solidity?", and I didn't know the answer.
+Fun story: In my first blockchain interview (that I failed miserably), one of the questions was, "What are call, and delegatecall functions in Solidity?", and I didn't know the answer.
 I'm glad that I know it now.

 If you're reading this, thank you.